Next: Bibliography

 that is compatible with the group action.
 So, two longer sequences

-with identical starting sequence of length are in the same orbit
+are in the same orbit

-only if some element in the stabilizer of the first elements maps
+only if some element in the stabilizer of the first

 one onto the other.
 If the stabilizer is trivial all these sequences